zoevernon/Personal-website/_posts/2020-08-25-nba-wnba-comparision.md

 <!--- <iframe width="800" height="500" frameborder="0" scrolling="no" src="//plotly.com/~zo3v3rnon/15.embed"></iframe>  --->

 ## Which WNBA team should I root for?
-The [app](https://zoevernon.shinyapps.io/nba_wnba_comparison/) can help you find the best fit in the WNBA based on the statistics that you care about for your favorite NBA team.
-Note that as we see above the leagues are quite different, so although comparing them is not perfect, it's still fun!
+The [app](https://zoevernon.shinyapps.io/nba_wnba_comparison/) can help you find the best fit in the WNBA based on your favorite NBA team, and the statistical categories you care about.
+We saw in the previous section that the leagues are quite different, so the comparison is not perfect, but it's still fun!
 Below are a few examples.

 ### The Milwaukee Bucks
-Let's say I want to see which WNBA teams play most like the Bucks across all the statistical categories we have available.
-Then we would see that the Chicago Sky are most similar, followed by the Las Vegas Aces and the Seattle Storm.
+Let's say I want to see which WNBA teams play most like the Bucks across all the statistical categories included in this analysis.
+Then we find that the Aces are most similar, followed by the Chicago Sky (who just had two key players leave the bubble, Diamond DeShields and Azurá Stevens) and the Seattle Storm.
 In general, the better WNBA teams are more similar to the Bucks and the worse teams are less similar.

 ![Bucks comparision](/figures/bucks_all.png)